transcriptionpro/wuc-new/_posts/2016-01-14-why-use-bitcoin.md

 ---
 layout: post
 title: Why Use Bitcoin?
-author: Jordan Tuwiner
+author: Melvin Draupnir
-authorurl: /jordan-tuwiner/
+authorurl: /melvin-draupnir/
 description: Why use Bitcoin?
 Learn about the advantages that cryptocurrency offers.
 published: true
 ---